MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagement.md

       - `[Locale <String>]`: The Locale for which this message is destined.
       - `[MessageTemplate <String>]`: The Message Template content.
       - `[Subject <String>]`: The Message Template Subject.
-  - `[RemoteAssistancePartners <IMicrosoftGraphRemoteAssistancePartner1[]>]`: The remote assist partners.
+  - `[RemoteAssistancePartners <IMicrosoftGraphRemoteAssistancePartner[]>]`: The remote assist partners.
     - `[Id <String>]`: Read-only.
     - `[DisplayName <String>]`: Display name of the partner.
     - `[LastConnectionDateTime <DateTime?>]`: Timestamp of the last request sent to Intune by the TEM partner.
     - `[OnboardingStatus <String>]`: remoteAssistanceOnboardingStatus
     - `[OnboardingUrl <String>]`: URL of the partner's onboarding portal, where an administrator can configure their Remote Assistance service.
-  - `[ResourceOperations <IMicrosoftGraphResourceOperation1[]>]`: The Resource Operations.
+  - `[ResourceOperations <IMicrosoftGraphResourceOperation[]>]`: The Resource Operations.
     - `[Id <String>]`: Read-only.
     - `[ActionName <String>]`: Type of action this operation is going to perform.
 The actionName should be concise and limited to as few words as possible.
     - `[Description <String>]`: Description of the resource operation.
 The description is used in mouse-over text for the operation when shown in the Azure Portal.
     - `[ResourceName <String>]`: Name of the Resource this operation is performed on.
-  - `[RoleAssignments <IMicrosoftGraphDeviceAndAppManagementRoleAssignment1[]>]`: The Role Assignments.
+  - `[RoleAssignments <IMicrosoftGraphDeviceAndAppManagementRoleAssignment[]>]`: The Role Assignments.
     - `[Description <String>]`: Description of the Role Assignment.
     - `[DisplayName <String>]`: The display or friendly name of the role Assignment.
     - `[ResourceScopes <String[]>]`: List of ids of role scope member security groups.
 These are IDs from Azure Active Directory.
-    - `[RoleDefinition <IMicrosoftGraphRoleDefinition1>]`: The Role Definition resource.
+    - `[RoleDefinition <IMicrosoftGraphRoleDefinition>]`: The Role Definition resource.
 The role definition is the foundation of role based access in Intune.
 The role combines an Intune resource such as a Mobile App and associated role permissions such as Create or Read for the resource.
 There are two types of roles, built-in and custom.
 Built-in roles cannot be modified.
 Both built-in roles and custom roles must have assignments to be enforced.
 Create custom roles if you want to define a role that allows any of the available resources and role permissions to be combined into a single role.
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Id <String>]`: Read-only.
       - `[Description <String>]`: Description of the Role definition.